Is the Observable Universe Consistent with the Cosmological Principle?: Early Universe FLRW anomalies

 It was found that there are 2-3~$\sigma$-level directional variations in all the parameters of the standard model of cosmology, with $H_0, 100\, \theta_{MC}$, and $A_s e^{-2\tau}$ being the most significant ones (shown in Fig.~\ref{fig:cmb_scatter_all_par}).
 Furthermore, in line with standard practices, these directional variations can be well fitted to a dipole form $\hat{d}\cdot \hat{n}_i$, where $\hat{d}$ is the dipole vector and $\hat{n}_i$ are the unit vectors pointing to the 48 directions shown in Fig.~\ref{fig:cmb_scatter_all_par}.
 For example, Fig.~\ref{fig:cmb_dipole_H0} shows the best-fit half-sky values of $H_0$ versus $\hat{d}\cdot \hat{n}_i$, which is in good agreement with a dipole variation (red line).
 The directional variations of $H_0$ range from $H_0 = (64.4 \pm 1.3)$~km/s/Mpc to $H_0 =(70.1 \pm 1.4)$~km/s/Mpc, thereby making them approximately $10 \%$ with a statistical significance of $3 \, \sigma$.
 In other words, the variations are comparable in magnitude to the Hubble tension \cite{bib:DiValentino2021, bib:Abdalla2022}.
 The fitted dipole directions are generally aligned, with the mean direction of $(l,b) = ({48.8^{\circ}}^{+14.3^{\circ}}_{-14.4^{\circ}}, {-5.6^{\circ}}^{+17.0^{\circ}}_{-17.4^{\circ}})$, nearly $90^{\circ}$ from the preferred direction of the fine structure constant variations in QSOs \cite{bib:King2012}, as shown in Fig.~\ref{fig:cmb_par_dipole_directions}.
 The cosmological parameters appear to be tracking the hemispherical power asymmetry through the antipodal direction on the sky, which means that the direction is expected to correspond to the second horizon documented in \cite{bib:Fosalba2021}.
 As we discuss in section~\ref{sec:precision_spectroscopy_test} the significance of variations in the fine structure constant $\alpha$ and any dipole has decreased with new dedicated observational data.

 One may use two statistical measures to test the significance of the dipole variations of the cosmological parameters.
 First, one can calculate the Mahalanobis distances $D = \sqrt{d^T\Sigma^{-1}d}$ of the fitted dipoles from zero, where $\Sigma$ is the covariance.
 The probability $p$ of generating a dipole with $D$ larger than the fitted values from an isotropic distribution with the same covariance is then evaluated.
 Secondly, one can calculate the Bayes factor $K$ comparing the isotropic and dipole hypotheses.
 The values of $D$, $p$, and $K$ are listed in Table~\ref{table:cmd_par_dipole} for the standard cosmological parameters.
 Both statistical measures indicate strong evidence of a dipole component for $100\, \theta_\mathrm{MC}$.
 We have also performed the above analyses using the Planck FFP8 set of 100 different CMB signal and noise maps, generated assuming no parameter dipole, but for $N_{\mathrm{side}} = 1$, or 12 directions only.
 The results are consistent with having no dipole, showing that our analysis procedure does not bias the estimation of the parameters.

-The results suggest significant violations of the CP or yet unknown systematic errors in the standard CMB analysis.
+They suggest significant violations of the CP or yet unknown systematic errors in the standard CMB analysis.